carissalow/rapids/docs/features/phone-bluetooth.md

 ## RAPIDS provider

+!!! warning
+    The features of this provider are deprecated in favor of `DORYAB` provider (see below).

 !!! info "Available time segments and platforms"
     - Available for all time segments
     - Available for Android only